noaa-rsd/cBLUE/README.rst

 comprehensive Bathymetric Lidar Uncertainty Estimator (cBLUE)
 =============================================================

 cBLUE is a tool to calculate the total propagated uncertainty of bathymetric lidar data.
-Currently, the tool only supports the Riegl VQ-880-G system, but development plans include adding support for Leica's Chiroptera series.
+Currently, the tool only supports the Riegl VQ-880-G system, but development plans include adding support for other lidar systems.
 The theoretical foundation for cBLUE is documented in Eren et al. (in press) [#]_.

 cBLUE is a collaboration among the `Remote Sensing Division`_ within `NOAA's National Geodetic Survey`_ and researchers within the School of Construction and Civil Engineering at Oregon State University (`Parrish Research Group`_) and the Center for Coastal and Ocean Mapping/Joint Hydrographic Center (`CCOM/JHC`_) at the University of New Hampshire.